Valley Ukrainian's fiance detained by ICE - NewsBreak

 “I could understand if it were someone coming from Mexico, but this individual is actually coming …his citizenship is Ukraine and the provisions, right now, are to let them in,” added Wright.

-Oleysa says she has called ICE several times, sent emails and hired an attorney.
+Olesya says she has called ICE several times, sent emails, and hired an attorney.
 She even reached out to local politicians for help.

-“This gave me a lot of peace because I have been crying myself out every night even though I believe in God and know everything is on God’s hands,” added Balzhyk.
+“This gave me a lot of peace because I have been crying myself out every night even though I believe in God and know everything is in God’s hands,” added Balzhyk.

 ABC15 has also reached out to ICE and was told they’d be in touch.
 We’ve yet to hear back.